 Both fibromyalgia and chronic fatigue syndrome have similar degrees of overlap.
 By this, we mean that many individuals have elements of each condition, which refers to a chronic and disabling state of fatigue that is ongoing for several months.
 Fibromyalgia also has a component of a chronic, unrelenting pain and inflammation cycle.
 This cycle occurs over certain, predictable areas of the body.

 The problem with traditional treatment models for fibromyalgia

-Unfortunately, the conventional medical model for fibromyalgia treatment does not target the root cause but rather takes a somewhat limited directive of symptomatic treatment.
-Therefore, very often many patients are advised that there really is no cure other than symptom management to improve well-being, such as anti-inflammatory medication for pain, mood enhancement medication to decrease melancholia (antidepressants), and the list goes on.
+Unfortunately, the conventional medical model for fibromyalgia treatment does not target the root cause of the disease.
+Rather, the solution takes a somewhat limited directive of symptomatic treatment.
+Therefore, often doctors tell patients to manage the symptoms to improve well-being.
+Thus, they prescribe anti-inflammatory medication for pain, mood enhancement medication to decrease depression (antidepressants), and other options.
 While these approaches are essential and helpful to maintain stability and overall functional day-to-day status, they do not, however, get at the root causes which are often multifactorial but will generally include the endocrine system, the immune system, nutritional status, etc.

 Could medical history provide a clue to fibromyalgia or chronic fatigue?